Quantifying subspace entanglement with geometric measures: Methodology

-For a multipartite state $\vert \psi \rangle$ of border rank $r$, $E_r$ should be some nonzero value while $E_{r+1}$ should be zero (in the limit sense).
-Thus, this measure can serve as a tool for certifying the border rank of a given state, which will reduce to a Schmidt rank in a bipartite setting.
+where $\lambda_i$ is the coefficients after the Schmidt decomposition [see Eq.~(\ref{schmidt decomposition})].
+As for a multipartite state $\vert \psi \rangle$ of border rank $r$, $r$ is the largest value that makes $E_r(\vert \psi \rangle)>0$.
+Thus, this measure can serve as a tool for certifying the border rank of a given state.

 We can generalize this geometric measure, defined for a pure state, to a subspace $\mathcal{S}$ as the following: